 The Inflight Connectivity (IFC) Foundations course is designed for certificated repairmen, new avionics technicians, aviation maintenance technicians and recent graduates interested in improving or acquiring the skills necessary to support inflight connectivity system installations and maintenance.
 This eight-hour training enables aircraft technicians and operators to gain understanding on the basic airborne networks, IFC systems, and the services they provide.

-Provide the necessary background knowledge for installing, configuring, optimizing, operating, and troubleshooting IFC systems.
+Using Gogo systems as applied examples, provide the necessary background knowledge for installing, configuring, optimizing, operating, and troubleshooting IFC systems.
 Students will gain knowledge on the planning, installation, and administrative duties associated with maintaining and operating IFC cabin and cockpit systems.

 - Inflight Connectivity Overview